hvmerode/junit-pipeline/README.md

 * Temporary disabled or commented code is not enabled / uncommented anymore.
 * The pipeline code contains switches or conditions specifically for testing the pipeline.
 * The overview with regular application pipeline runs is cluttered with a zillion test runs.
+* Asserts are difficult to incorporate in a pipeline, and if possible, it decreases readability.

 This library is used to perform unit- and integration tests on (YAML) pipelines.
 At the moment, only Azure DevOps pipelines are supported.